Police: St. Rose man kidnaps Tennessee teen, admits having sex with her and leaving her in tent

 Trending News

 Materne was booked into the Tangipahoa Parish Jail.
 He is booked on one count of contributing to the delinquency of a juvenile and one count of aggravated kidnapping of a child.
-There are additional charges coming from the St. Charles Parish Sheriff's Office, according to the Tangipahoa Parish Sheriff's Office.
+St. Charles deputies say they secured warrants for human trafficking and carnal knowledge.

 More News